 The reason for the hungry gap is primarily that there is simply not enough natural food in our countryside today, but also not enough sown bird food patches.
 We know very well that UK bird numbers swell through winter migration from colder climates moving to and through the UK so there are more mouths to feed.

 In years gone by winter food came from open grain stores, many more livestock farms throughout the country, and all these cattle required feeding and this was traditionally supplied through feeding concentrates, hay and silage and so on, there were also more weedy crops and stubbles.
 But with tighter control on grain stores and huge changes in farming practises there is now a shortage of readily available food during the hungry gap.

 Despite years of trying there seems to be no suitable mix or plant species that fill the hungry gap, generally January to April.
 Most plants shed seeds readily, that’s what they are designed to do, and the ones that don’t (eg fodder radish) are opened by birds and eaten.
 These plants tend to run out of seed supply in December / January and new natural spring food will start around April time.

-We supply bespoke wild bird seed mixtures to farms and estates throughout the country herewith are some examples of mixes available.
+We supply bespoke wild bird seed mixtures to farms throughout the country, herewith are some examples of mixes available.

 Re cleaned Wheat 600 Kg, Whole Oats 140 Kg, Yellow Millet 20 Kg , Canary Seed 30 Kg, Linseed 75 Kg , Sunflower Hearts 10 kg, Red Millet 15 Kg, Oil Seed Rape 50 Kg.
 Black Sunflower Seeds 60 Kg